 Susan has tried cases to juries, judges, and arbitrators, and she is a member of the American Arbitration Association’s National Roster of Neutrals.
 Susan served as a lead attorney on a litigation team whose victory was named among the “State’s Ten Most Important Opinions of 2006” by Massachusetts Lawyers Weekly (Gather Inc. v.
 Gatheroo, LLC et al.).

 Susan is a Martindale-Hubbell featured AV Peer Review rated lawyer.
 Since 2017, she has received distinction in The Best Lawyers in America® for her expertise in Trademark Law and in 2022 for IP Litigation.
 For 14 years, she has been a “Super Lawyer,” a rating of outstanding lawyers who have attained a high-degree of peer recognition and professional achievement.
-For the past six years, Susan has been individually honored in the Silver category by World Trademark Review 1000 for enforcement and litigation, and was named among “The Top 250 Women in IP” 2016, 2017, 2018, and 2019 by Managing Intellectual Property.
+For the past seven years, Susan has been individually honored in the Silver category by World Trademark Review 1000 for enforcement and litigation, and was named among “The Top 250 Women in IP” 2016, 2017, 2018, and 2019 by Managing Intellectual Property.
 In 2022, Susan was individually recognized by Managing IP as an IP Patent STAR both nationally and in Massachusetts.
 She was recognized by Managing IP as an IP Star in Massachusetts for patent litigation in 2020.
 Susan was also individually recognized in 2021 and 2022 by IAM Patent 1000 for her patent prosecution expertise.

 Susan is a recognized speaker and moderator for various organizations on a variety of intellectual property topics including litigation strategy, patent ownership, and trademark enforcement goals, to name a few.